FenixAlliance/ABS.Docs/Components/Alliance-Passport-Services.md

 - **Identities**: The ABM record objects that APS uses to authenticate and group.
 These include `AccountHolder`, `BusinessTenant`, `BusinessApplication` and `BusinessDomain`.

 - **Users**
 A person or application that uses an Identity.
-Although  `AccountHolder` is the most common type of Identity, `BusinessApplication` can also be used to sign in and make requests to the Alliance Business Platform's APIs within the scope of a `BusinessTenant`.
+Although  `AccountHolder` is the most common type of Identity, `BusinessApplication` can also be used to sign in and make requests to the Alliance Business Platform's APIs within the scope of a `BusinessTenant` or a `BusinessDomain`.

 ## Alliance Business Suite security features